 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Rent the Runway, Inc. - RENT

-CEDARHURST, N.Y., Nov.
-16, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Rent the Runway, Inc. ("RTR") RENT, if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's October 2021 initial public offering (the "IPO").
+/EIN News/ -- CEDARHURST, N.Y., Nov.
+23, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Rent the Runway, Inc. (“RTR”) (NasdaqGS: RENT), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s October 2021 initial public offering (the “IPO”).
 Shareholders have until January 13, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-rent/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).